krash1408/kottans-frontend/README.md

 ![RWD 2](img/responsive_web_design/udacity_lesson.png)

-In this great lesson I learned basics of Responsive Web Design and try two use it in practice.
+In this great lesson I learned basics of Responsive Web Design and try to use it in practice.
 It seems looks not bad.
 https://codepen.io/krash1408/pen/dQvmjE